sueLan/suelan.github.io/source/_posts/20200515-react-native-anchor-point.md

 ## react-native-anchor-point

-In this [package](https://github.com/sueLan/react-native-anchor-point), I provides a util function `withAnchorPoint`, to inject the above code into your `transform` object.
+In this [package](https://github.com/sueLan/react-native-anchor-point), I provides a function `withAnchorPoint`, to inject the above code into your `transform` object.
 It works well with the original way you use transform and.
-So, you don't have to use `ref` to set the `transformOrigin`.
+So, you don't have to use `ref` to set the `transformOrigin` any more.
+This would make the `3d transform` in React Native easier to implement.

 ![](./rotateZ.gif)
 ![](./rotateXY.gif)
 ![](./rotate.gif)

 ## Ref